Pelmen323/Kaiserreich_Autotests/README.md

 - localization files unused loc entries
 - Scripted loc brackets usage (finds oddities with vanilla scripted loc functions usage, such as missing brackets or unexpected following characters)
 - Unused scripted loc test
+- Usage of inline loc in scripted localisation files

 *OOB files tests:*
 - unused OOB files (files with unit templates and/or division/ships spawns that are not used)